Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Methodology

-Here, $d_h$ is per head dimension, and $Q^l_h, K_h, V_h$ are linear transformations per head, where $Q^l_h$ varies across layers and $K_h, V_h$ are layer-shared.
+Here, $d_h$ is per-head dimension, and $Q^l_h, K_h, V_h$ are linear transformations per head, where $Q^l_h$ varies across layers and $K_h, V_h$ are layer-shared.
+We use softmax-off-by-one to allow tokens in the current chunk to ignore any retrieved tokens.
 The final CA outputs are concatenated vectors from all heads.
-It is worth noting that GCA is easy to integrate with FlashAttention-2, as detailed in the pseudo-code in Appendix~\ref{sec:pseudo_code}.

-\paragraph{GCA vs CCA.} A key distinction between GCA and CCA lies in how softmax is applied to cross-attention matrices as shown in Figure~\ref{fig:comparison}(a)(b).
+It is worth noting that GCA is easy to integrate with FlashAttention-2, as detailed in the pseudo-code in Appendix~\ref{sec:pseudo_code}. \paragraph{GCA vs CCA.} A key distinction between GCA and CCA lies in how softmax is applied to cross-attention matrices as shown in Figure~\ref{fig:comparison}(a)(b).
 In CCA, all retrieved chunks are concatenated and softmax is directly applied to the whole attention matrix to fuse token-level information.
 Notably, relevance scores are entirely excluded from the process.
 In contrast, GCA applies softmax to each chunk's attention matrix separately.
 This modification allows information to be gathered from each chunk separately.
-The softmaxed relevance scores then serve as soft choices~\citep{DBLP:conf/acl/HuMWWSZM20,DBLP:conf/emnlp/HuMLM22}, participating in the next token prediction thus receiving back-propagated gradients. \paragraph{Encoder-Decoder Variant.} Our model architecture could be easily modified to an encoder-decoder-based variant like RETRO~\citep{DBLP:conf/icml/BorgeaudMHCRM0L22} by directly applying the encoder to chunk token embeddings instead of the lower layers' outputs.
-This variant allows for retrieval from trillions of tokens with acceptable storage costs.
-We will elaborate on this in \S~\ref{sec:inf}.
+The softmaxed relevance scores then serve as soft choices~\citep{DBLP:conf/acl/HuMWWSZM20,DBLP:conf/emnlp/HuMLM22}, participating in the next token prediction thus receiving back-propagated gradients.